hawky358/pyHyypApi/README.md

 Changelog

 1.1.5
-- Added functions to supply notifications for debugging
+- Added functions to supply notifications for debugging when specifically called.

 1.1.4
 - Bugfix: When no "triggers" exist a blank key is now returned instead of nothing.
 This caused a KeyError in home assistant.